jamesballard/moodle-local_validatelang/README.md

 * Provide auto W3C validation of strings
 * Case match should use unicode and not ascii matching
 * New lines/paragraphs should be in capitals in sentence case
+* Dealing with abbreviations such as e.g. or incl. which are not followed by capital
+* Highlight errors (not a direct result of strcmp so needs assessment)

 ##Limitations